coolomar559/p2pflix-tracker/README.md

 Requires a guid.

 ### Input
-PUT request to the endpoint url with a JSON object.
+DELETE request to the endpoint url with a JSON object.

 Ex: `localhost:42069/keep_alive`

 JSON object in the form: